 - Non-Indicative Name: Peter Lorre's killer is known variously as "the Hairless Mexican" and "the General" (and is credited as the latter), though he is neither bald, Mexican nor a general.

-- Overly Long Spanish Name: When passing as a Mexican General, Peter Lorre's assassin character calls himself General Pompilio Montezuma de la Villa del Conde del Ombu.
+- Overly-Long Name: When passing as a Mexican General, Peter Lorre's assassin character calls himself General Pompilio Montezuma de la Villa del Conde del Ombu.
 He has surprisingly good comedic timing when delivering the name.

 - Slippery MacGuffin: When Brodie/"Ashenden" and the General find a contact dead, they find in his hand a button, evidently torn off in the struggle.
 When they go to a casino to meet Elsa, the button is accidentally dropped onto a gambling table.
 Since it looks the same as his own chips, an experienced mountaineer assumes it is his and takes it.
 Ultimately downplayed in that once they recover the button it disappears from relevance in the plot.